 Before trying to feed your baby something new, get her to give it her tick of approval after a little inspection.
 Put a little onto the spoon or tray and let your baby examine it first, so when she does go to taste it, it’s not totally uncharted territory.

-Also, make sure you choose the right foods to begin with.
+Also, make sure you choose the right foods, to begin with.

 “Studies have shown that babies can do fine with mashed fruits, strained vegetables, full-fat yogurt or even pureed meats as a first food.
 Brightly-colored foods like carrots and spinach tend to be more nutrient-dense — and more interesting for little ones to look at, too.
 Just be aware of the foods you should not feed to baby, and never mix food (including cereal) into your baby’s bottle (she could choke or overeat).” // whattoexpect.com

-There is no perfect time of day to feed your baby, it really is when it is best for the both of you.
+There is no perfect time of day to feed your baby, it really is when it is best for both of you.
 If you are breastfeedings, perhaps trying solids when your milk supply is low will work.
 Just experiment, starting with one meal per day then working your way up from there.

 Take it easy when starting on solids.
-For baby, she will obviously have experienced nothing like it before, and the new way of feeding along with the ne textures and flavours can give quite the shock.
+For baby, she will obviously have experienced nothing like it before, and the new way of feeding along with the new textures and flavors can give quite the shock.
 Start with as little as a quarter of a teaspoon of the food just on the tips of your baby’s tongue, and if that all goes well, try the next spoon a little farther back.

 Your baby may respond quickly, opening her mouth as you approach with the spoon, others may take a little more time to warm to the idea.